SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 :newTerm:`Integers` are whole numbers with no fractional component, such as ``42`` and ``-23``.
-Integers are either :newTerm:`signed` (positive, zero, or negative), or :newTerm:`unsigned` (positive or zero).
+Integers are either :newTerm:`signed` (positive, zero, or negative) or :newTerm:`unsigned` (positive or zero).

 Swift provides signed and unsigned integers in 8, 16, 32, and 64 bit forms.